 (13) Administrative provisions.
-The provisions of chapter 82.32 RCW regarding due dates, reporting periods, tax return requirements, interest and penalties, tax audits and limitations, disputes and appeals, and all such general administrative provisions apply equally to the hazardous substance tax.
-Special requested rulings covering unique circumstances generally will be issued within sixty days from the date upon which complete information is provided to the department of revenue.
+The provisions of chapter 82.32 RCW regarding due dates, reporting periods, tax return requirements, interest and penalties, tax audits and limitations, disputes and appeals, and all such general administrative provisions apply equally to the hazardous substance tax. ((Special requested rulings covering unique circumstances generally will be issued within sixty days from the date upon which complete information is provided to the department of revenue.))
+Taxpayers may request, from the department, tax rulings covering unique circumstances not addressed in this rule.

 (14) Certification of previously taxed hazardous substance.
-Certification that the hazardous substance tax has already been paid by a person previously in possession of the substance(s) may be taken in substantially the following form:
+Certification that the hazardous substance tax has already been paid by a person previously in possession of the substance((-(s))) may be taken in substantially the following form:

-I hereby certify that this purchase all purchases of (omit one) (identify substance(s) purchased) by, (name of purchaser) who possesses registration no. , (buyer's number, if registered)
+Vhereby certify that this purchase -all purchases of (omit one) by . . . . . . . (identify ((substance(s))) (name of purchaser) substances purchased) who possesses registration no. (buyer's number, if registered)

-consists of the purchase of hazardous substance(s) or product(s) upon which the hazardous substance tax has been paid in full by a person previously in possession of the substance(s) or product(s) in this state.
-This certificate is given with full knowledge of, and subject to the legally prescribed penalties for fraud and tax evasion, and with the full knowledge and agreement that the undersigned hereby assumes any liability for hazardous substance tax which has not been previously paid because of possession of the hazardous substance(s) or product(s) identified herein.
+consists of the purchase of a hazardous substance(((+s))) or product(((+s))) upon which the hazardous substance tax has been paid in full by a person previously in possession of the substance(((+s))) or product(((+s))) in this state.
+This certificate is given with full knowledge of, and subject to the legally prescribed penalties for fraud and tax evasion, and with the full knowledge and agreement that the undersigned hereby assumes any liability for hazardous substance tax which has not been previously paid because of possession of the hazardous substance(((+s))) or product(((+s))) identified herein.